Skip to Content

 Nudging means that your horse is getting in your personal space.
 If you’ve read my Step-by-Step training guide for beginners, I explained in it how a rider’s personal space is an imaginary 360-degree circle around them.

-If your horse nudges you, you allow it in this circle, and you must stop it in its tracks.
+If your horse nudges you, you allow it in this circle and must stop it in its tracks.
 Failure to do so will escalate this bad behavior to the point that your horse might even cause bruises or hurt you.

 The best way to get a horse to stop nudging you is to nudge it right back or tap it on its nose.
-You can also say a stern ‘NO!’ in a loud voice and ask it to back out of your personal space.
+You can also say a stern ‘NO!’ loudly and ask it to back out of your personal space.
 It would be best if you also stopped treats for a while until the behavior stops.

 Don’t forget to check its food.
 If you have recently changed its pellets or treats, some ingredients might make it hyperactive and trigger bad behaviors like nudging.